owtu16/CIT-95/100days/day2/readme.md

 ## Video 22

 learned about rounding float numbers, printing types, addition, subtraction, multiplication and division shortcuts.
 And printing with f-string, this way we don't have to worry about converting the data is we are using an f-string.

+## Video 23

+I worked on the exercise and my program ran successfully.
+I looked at Angela's solution afterwards and found both of us had the same answers.